 There's a normal version, which requires a stem like any other handlebar; and two TOSCO-MOOSE versions, a Tosco-bar version of a Bullmoose bar, with integrated stem.

-To confuse the easily baffled, the TOSCO-MOOSE comes in a quill version, for bikes with threaded headsets and 1-inch steer tubes; and a Clamp-On version, for bikes with threadless, 1 1/8-inch steer tubes.
+The Tosco comes in a quill version, for bikes with threaded headsets and 1-inch steer tubes; and a Clamp-On version, for bikes with threadless, 1 1/8-inch steer tubes.
 They're available in the following variations:

 Quill stem users: For rough trails, bumpy as all get-out, we recommend the Nitto Fillet Faceplate stems.
 For "gravel" kind of roads, dirt fire trails, and roads, a stem with a single clamping bolt is fine as long as you snug it tight.